ProjectRecommend/docs/first-draft.md

 # Project Recommend

 ## Intro
-##### This application will take your offline music collection and will suggest you songs from your offline collection and also from online music database from Musicbrainz.org.
+##### This application will use your offline music collection for suggesting music similar to your choices and also from online music database of  Musicbrainz.org.

 ## Motivation
 - From our personal experience and survey that we did, we came to know that people would like to discover new music similar to they have in their music library.
-- We were unable to find any such music player that recommends songs from your offline music library based on song you currently listening.
+- We were unable to find any such music player that recommends songs from your offline music library based on the song that you are currently listening.
-- It often happens that while listening to music we are unable to find song similar to presently playing song from our personal library.
+- It often happens that while listening to music, we are unable to find a song similar to the presently playing song from our personal library.
-- All other services that recommends music, majority of them were online services and you have to listen or buy music from them only to get good overall recommendations.
+- All other services that recommend music, a majority of them were online services and to meet your sole purpose of getting good and overall  music recommendations, you had to pay.
-- Sometimes where internet bandwidth is a limitation online music services didn't seem to be the best choice.
+- Sometimes, when internet bandwidth was a limitation, online music services didn't seem to be the best choice.
-- Their recommendations were limited to songs or albums they have on their system. your offline music library doesn't have any role in recommendations
+- Their recommendations were limited to songs or albums they had on their system.
+Your offline music library didn't have any role in recommendations

 ## Requirements